abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 charter of how to make up one’s mind is then taken a step further and used to lay out a strong foundation for practice.

-This final sutta is a short one that might sound a bit obscure as I read it.
+This next sutta is a short one that might sound a bit obscure as I read it.
 Basically what it concerns is the result of *kamma*, based on scriptural teachings.
 One of the traditional ways of dealing with the fruits of bad *kamma*—dealing with some *kammic* obstacle or